BharatSwami/Translator/README.md

 It uses https://context.reverso.net/translation/ API to translate word.
 It also give two examples for each language.

+The python app is using open source python framework "Kivy".

 If we use translator.py python  Script with appropriate arguments, it will save all the results in text file with name "word".txt in directory where we run script.